 What a fantastic feeling, to know that all the people were there to hear what he had to say.
 Each day more and more people are making the connection to the truth about the industrial food corporations, and the lies we have been fed for years.

-Sharing love and peace with Hippie Dippy Vegan quotes ~
+Sharing educational information with my Hippie Dippy Vegan Blogs~

 Replacing animal foods and highly refined carbs with whole plants and